 There is a strong connection between the microbiome and the immune system, our natural way of fighting disease.
 The microbiome plays a fundamental role in training the immune system, and likewise, the immune system keeps the microbiome in balance.

 Some researchers are studying how the microbiota may directly influence the formation of cancer.
-We already know that certain microbes contribute to cancer.
+Scientists already know that certain microbes contribute to cancer.
 For example, the human papillomavirus (HPV) causes many cancers of the cervix, anus, and head and neck.
 The bacteria Helicobacter pylori (H. pylori) has been implicated in many stomach cancers.
-It’s possible there are other connections we don’t yet know about.
+It’s possible there are other connections that are still unknown.

 What does it mean to have a healthy gut microbiota?